DudeNation/dudenation.github.io/_posts/2025-05-20-puppy-htb-season8.md

 </ldap-config>
 ```

-Okay, found another credential `ChefSteph2025!` and we can use it to login to `steph.cooper` account.
+Okay, found another credential `ChefStephxxxxx` and we can use it to login to `steph.cooper` account.

 ```
-└─$ evil-winrm -i 10.10.11.70 -u steph.cooper -p 'ChefSteph2025!'
+└─$ evil-winrm -i 10.10.xx.xx -u steph.cooper -p 'ChefStephxxxxx'

 Evil-WinRM shell v3.7